matthewdfuller/safer-scps/README.md

 * The CloudWatch log group is charged at the standard CloudWatch Logs rate of **$0.50 per GB**.

 See [EventBridge Pricing](https://aws.amazon.com/eventbridge/pricing/) and [CloudWatch Logs Pricing](https://aws.amazon.com/cloudwatch/pricing/) for more information.

+## Limitations

+* This solution does not support cross-region deployments.
+The EventBridge rule must be deployed in each region in each member account.
+* SCP error messages can be finicky.
+The rule pattern is designed to match on the exact error message text `deny in a service control policy`, which may change in the future, or not be present in all errors.
+If you notice that the rule is not matching on the error message, you can update the rule pattern to match on a different part of the error message.
+* I haven't tested this with data events (e.g., S3 reads).